keshpr/tatakAI/README.md

 # tatakAI

-A video game that seeks touse  Reinforcement Learning to train NPCs to fight.
+A video game that seeks to use  Reinforcement Learning to train NPCs to fight.
 Used the Unity Game Engine along with Unity ML Agents.

 I was team lead for this project.
 Coordinated between the game development and the machine learning